-DAN SCHNEIDER is an associate attorney at Edelson PC, where his practice focuses on plaintiff’s-side class and mass action litigation.
-He represents former college and high school athletes suffering from the harmful effects of head injuries.
-Dan also protects the rights of consumers under state laws like the Biometric Information Privacy Act and federal laws like the Telephone Consumer Protection Act.
+DAN SCHNEIDER is an Associate at Edelson PC, where his practice focuses on plaintiff-side class action and mass tort litigation.
+He represents former college and high school athletes suffering from the harmful effects of concussive and sub-concussive head impacts.
+Dan also protects the rights of consumers under state laws like the Illinois Biometric Information Privacy Act (BIPA) and federal laws like the Telephone Consumer Protection Act (TCPA).

 Awards and Honors:

 - George Laikin Award, Best General Interest Law Review Article in the Wisconsin Law Review, University of Wisconsin (2017)

 - Joseph Davies Award for Outstanding Law Review Participation, University of Wisconsin (2016)

 - Investigative Division of the Judicial Evaluation Committee, Chicago Bar Association (Oct.
 2019)

 - Electronic Privacy Law: The Battleground Forums and Issues Which Aim to Govern Our Evolving E-World, Presentation to the Illinois State Bar Association’s and Illinois Judges Association’s Judicial Privacy Law Conference (Nov.
 8, 2018).

 Contributing Editor, California Antitrust & Unfair Competition Law, State Bar of California Antitrust, UCL and Privacy Law Section (2019 ed.).

 - Daniel Schneider, Comment, Decency, Evolved: The Eighth Amendment Right to Transition In Prison, 683 Wis.
 L. Rev. 834 (2016).